Fine Art

 English: Banded Sunfish, Diamond Sunfish, Little Sunfish

-The banded sunfish (Enneacanthus obesus) is a Freshwater fish of the family, Centrarchidae.
-They can grow as an adult to become 2-3 inches long.
+The banded sunfish (Enneacanthus obesus) is a freshwater fish of the family, Centrarchidae.
+They can grow to 2–3 inches long.
+They are native to North America.

-Description The banded sunfish is similar to the blackbanded sunfish and has a very compressed and deep body.
+The banded sunfish is similar to the blackbanded sunfish and has a very compressed and deep body.
 Its sides are iridescent and dark colored.
 There are dark bands on its side and nuptial males and females will develop blue specks on their bodies.
 Its mouth is upturned and its pectoral and tail fins are rounded.
-It will grow to an approximate length of 9.5 cm.
+It grows to an approximate length of 9.5 cm.
+[3]

-Habitat The banded sunfish can be found in the Atlantic coastal region from New Hampshire south to central Florida.
-It is found in small ponds and backwaters of creeks to small and large rivers and boggy brooks over sand or mud in sluggish, acidic, heavily vegetated waters.
+The banded sunfish is found in small ponds and backwaters of creeks to small and large rivers and boggy brooks over sand or mud in sluggish, acidic, heavily vegetated waters.[3]

-Diet The banded sunfish feeds upon insects and microcrustaceans.
+The banded sunfish feeds upon aquatic insects and microcrustacean.[3]

-Reproduction Spawning occurs from April through July.
+Spawning occurs from April through July.
 They can spawn when they become one year old.
-The male will construct a sand or gravel nest for the eggs to be laid in.
+The male will construct a sand or gravel nest where the eggs are laid but does guard the eggs as the eggs are buoyant and float way from the nest.[3]

 References